SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 # Executors and Callable
-Executor will only execute the task while will not only execute the task but also get return value from the task
+Executor will only execute the task while will not only execute the task but also get return value from the task Executor manages the assignment of task to threads within the thread pool.
+Waiting Queue holds the tasks that couldn't be assigned to threads in the thread pool.

 Example of executor
 ```java